Criminal (comics): Lawless

 After an incident that began in a bar in Baghdad's Green Zone, Tracy Lawless served eighteen months in a military prison, isolated from contact with the outside world.
 Upon release, he discovers that his brother Ricky was killed nine months earlier, and he soon goes AWOL to find out what happened.
 On the way to the city, he stops at the Center City docks long enough to rob two men carrying a briefcase of illicit cash, shooting one in the process.
 He finds an old acquaintance named Jacob, a now-crippled criminal who specializes in creating false identities.
 Since he isn't recognized by Jacob, Tracy is confident he can infiltrate Ricky's old crew to discover why his brother was killed.
 Tracy finds the crew—Gray, Nelson, Davey, and Ricky's lover Mallory—meeting frequently at the Undertow in obvious anticipation of an upcoming heist.
 Tracy quietly introduces himself to certain criminals as Sam West, a "wheelman" looking for a score, and, after killing the crew's driver Davey, he approaches Gray and Mallory and tells them that he's "a guy who can drive".
-As the team gets ready for the upcoming score Tracy investigates his brothers death.
+As the team gets ready for the upcoming score Tracy investigates his brother's death.
 This brings him closer to Mallory, who figures out his real identity.
 It is later revealed that it was Mallory who killed Ricky as he was too self-destructive and would beat her regularly.
 This makes Tracy kidnap Mallory during the heist leaving the rest of the crew to the police.
-During this chase Tracy is followed by men who work for Sebastian Hyde, who owned the money Tracy previously stole.
-After considering killing her Tracy lets Mallory go only for her to be kidnapped by Hydes men.
+During the chase, Tracy is followed by men who work for Sebastian Hyde, who owned the money Tracy previously stole.
+After considering killing her, Tracy lets Mallory go only for her to be kidnapped by Hyde's men.
 This forces Tracy to meet Hyde, who wants retribution for his stolen money.
 Instead of having Mallory killed as revenge he lets her go and recruits Tracy into his outfit because his skills as a soldier would be useful.